enriquehdez98/Genetic-CoP/README.md

     frequency_{item10} = \sum_{i=1}^{len(m)} \left( \left( 1 -
  \frac{(\sum_{i=1}^{len(m)}(4*m^2) * psML[i]) \bmod 2}{ frequency_{item9} } \right) * psRD[i] \right) -2
 ```
-📌 You can also automatically compute the index with the following function:
+📌 You can also automatically compute the index with the following function [frequency](src/genetic_indices.py), it is recommended to see the file on [How to calculate a genetic CoP index?](scr/how_to_use.py).

 ## Genetic-entropy:
 ```math